phschott/HA_openkarotz/README.md

 ## Configuration
 Just enter IP or hostname or your Karrotz.
 Done!

+## Karotz Camera
+Use standard "MJPEG IP Camera" integration and use URL MJPEG: http://{karotz_IP}/cgi-bin/webcam You can also configure still image: http://{karotz_IP}/cgi-bin/snapshot_view?silent=1

 ## Known issues
 - Default light color and pulse is not synced from status